BIGred053/project-readerwise/README.md

 3) On which days did more than 1% of page requests by readers result in errors?

 ### Views
-##### logs_top_arts
+##### logs_article_counts
-This view is a table of the top 3 most visited article paths, used to help answer question 1 above.
+This view is a table of the view counts for all 8 articles.
+This is written to return all results so that this view may be used for both Question 1 (Top 3 Articles) and Question 2 (Author Rankings).

 Re-create this view with the following code in psql:
 ```
-create view logs_top_arts as
+create view logs_article_counts as
     select path, count(*) as num
         from log
-        where path like '%article%'
+        where path like '%article%' and status = '200 OK'
         group by path
-        order by num desc
+        order by num desc;
-        limit 3;
 ```
 ### Contributions
 Evan McCullough - Python Development